 Q: Will you have ink refills?

 A: YES!
-Foam pads need to be re-inked more often than linen pads so ink refills will be available.
+Foam pads need to be re-inked more often than linen pads so ink refills are available.

 Q: Will you offer ink cubes?